 A migraine aura that affects your vision is common.
 Visual symptoms don't last long.
 A migraine aura involving your vision will affect both eyes, and you may see:

 - Shimmering spots or stars

 These symptoms can temporarily interfere with certain activities, such as reading or driving, but the condition usually isn't considered serious.

-Sometimes, ocular migraine is used as a synonym for the medical term "retinal migraine."
+Ocular migraine sometimes is used as a synonym for the medical term "retinal migraine."
 A retinal migraine is a rare condition occurring in a person who has experienced other symptoms of migraine.
-Retinal migraine involves repeated bouts of short–lasting, diminished vision or blindness.
+Retinal migraine involves repeated bouts of short-lasting, diminished vision or blindness.
 These bouts may precede or accompany a headache.

-A retinal migraine — unlike a migraine aura affecting vision — will affect only one eye, not both.
-However, most often, loss of vision in one eye isn't related to migraine.
+A retinal migraine — unlike a migraine aura — will affect only one eye, not both.
+But usually, loss of vision in one eye isn't related to migraine.
 It's generally caused by some other more serious condition.
-So if you experience visual loss in one eye, be sure to see an eye specialist.
+So if you experience visual loss in one eye, be sure to see a doctor right away for prompt treatment.

 - Cutrer MF, et al. Pathophysiology, clinical manifestations, and diagnosis of migraine in adults. https://www.uptodate.com/contents/search.
 Accessed July 2, 2017.